 We remain here until we eventually find that we can see the trees beyond the forest and we are able to see the relationship for what it is and more importantly for what it is not.

-In writing this blog, I was reminded of two previous toxic relationships that overlapped in time, which feel like a lifetime ago for me—a friendship and a marriage.
+I found myself in two previous toxic relationships that overlapped in time (which are now a lifetime ago for me) - a friendship and a marriage.
 The friendship started when we bonded over intense doctoral demands and for each of us, an impending divorce.

-However, the friendship turned toxic when I was able to see the truth in her personality and how she treated others: condescending and often with a self-righteous attitude, which is the opposite of my value system.
-As I slowly came out of my "divorce fog" as I refer to it, I quickly ended our friendship and moved on from my divorce.
+The friendship turned toxic when I was able to see the truth in her personality and how she treated others: condescending and often with a self-righteous attitude, which is the opposite of my value system.
+As I slowly came out of my "divorce fog", that relationship quickly ceased to exist.
+So did my marriage, which was exceedingly more toxic than the friendship.
 I learned a valuable lesson in both of these experiences: Introspection and distance provides invaluable clarity.

 5 Signs You're in a Toxic Relationship